ZcashFoundation/zebra/book/src/dev/rfcs/XXXX-asynchronous-script-verification.md

     // if outpoint is a hashmap key, remove the entry and send output on the channel pub fn respond(&mut self, outpoint: OutPoint, output: TransparentOutput);

-    // extracts a list of new outputs from the block and checks them against the
-    // hashmap keys
-    pub fn check_block(&mut self, block: &Block);

     // scans the hashmap and removes any entries with closed senders pub fn prune(&mut self);